ghifarit53/sonokai/README.md

 :call lightline#colorscheme()
 ```

-#### Airline

-Sorry, no airline port of sonokai espresso at this time

-#### Alacritty
+#### Other ports

-Sorry, no alacritty port of sonokai espresso at this time
+Sorry, no `sonokai espresso` ports at this time for vim-airline, zsh, and alacritty

 ## License